colscott/a-wc-form/packages/binder/README.md

   name: { first: 'fred', second: 'bar' }
 }

-// Reset the form data back to the original values formBinder.reset();
+// Revert any user changes or patches made to the data formBinder.reset();

 // Listen for and display validation errors